Background

 Heavy, Intense and Draining

 Have you ever felt a song was too heavy, intense or draining?
 I get those reactions from “Addicted”.
-I mean that as a compliment, and a testament to how powerful the track is.
+I mean that description as a compliment, and a testament to how powerful the track is.

 The songwriting in “Addicted” is incredibly dark because it describes a romance that is messy and destructive.
 This is similar to the emotional pain Kelly explored in “Because of You”, except “Addicted” focuses on a romantic partner.
 The relationship she describes feels like a battle where she is constantly losing herself, showing that romance can sometimes be as complicated and damaging as family trauma.